felixlu/awesome-stars/topics.md

 - [lukasz-madon/awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 Inspired by https://github.com/vinta/awesome-python
 - [AmazingApps/Amazing-Windows-Apps](https://github.com/AmazingApps/Amazing-Windows-Apps) - 📗Introduce you amazing Windows apps🕶READ ONLINE 👉
 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
+- [vinta/awesome-python](https://github.com/vinta/awesome-python) - The definitive list that answers "I want to do X in Python, which tool should I use?"
 - [kirang89/pycrumbs](https://github.com/kirang89/pycrumbs) - Bits and bytes of Python from the Internet

 ## aws